-Competitors will compete in posing shorts that cover the glutes, no shirt or shoes.
+Competitors will compete in posing shorts that cover the glutes.
 Shorts can be of any color, however black is traditional.
-All suits must be in good taste.
+NO board shorts or Bodybuilding posing trunks allowed.
 Athletes will be warned about improper suits and are advised to contact show promoter if you are concerned your suit does not meet specifications.
-No jewelry or body accessories are permitted (except for wedding rings which are allowed).
-No board shorts or bodybuilding posing trunks allowed.
+No jewelry or body accessories are permitted (except wedding rings which are allowed).

 The use of performance-enhancing substances is never permitted.
 All competitors must successfully pass a polygraph screen prior to competition.

-Conditioning: it is not a priority to be striated.
-The competitor needs to show symmetrical leanness top to bottom with muscle separation without an overly dieted appearance.
+Conditioning is not a priority to have extreme conditioning.
+The competitor should show symmetrical leanness top to bottom with muscle separation without an overly dieted appearance.

 The head judge will instruct you to complete mandatory (muscularity) poses.
 You may be asked to do these several times and out of order later in the round.

-Left Mantis Pose (Left side chest, arms extended, left leg extended back)
+Left Mantis Pose: Left side chest, arms extended, leg extended back.

-Right Mantis Pose (Right side chest, arms extended, right leg extended back)
+Right Mantis Pose: Right side chest, arms extended, leg extended back.